 One of the best ways to get great at brush lettering is to train your hands to get used to making the right strokes.

-Whether you’re looking to learn brush lettering to keep a bullet journal, to make cool signs or decor, or just to do it for fun, getting used to the smooth transitions from thick to thin (and vice versa) will help you do it mindlessly.
+Whether you’re looking to learn brush lettering to keep a bullet journal, to letter in a lettering journal, to make cool signs or decor, or just to do it for fun, getting used to the smooth transitions from thick to thin (and vice versa) will help you do it mindlessly.

 I created these free printable brush lettering practice pages for you to practice some basic strokes for brush lettering.